The Italian Girl: Plot summary

 Edmund Narraway returns to his family home, an old rectory in the north of England, for the cremation of his mother, Lydia.
 His brother, Otto, probably drunk, starts giggling during the service, and has to be taken outside.
-Edmund is disgusted rather than scandalised, yet he immediately finds himself fascinated by Otto's daughter, his own niece, who is now a teenager and, for the first time since Edmund last saw her, sexually mature.
+Edmund is disgusted rather than scandalised, yet he immediately finds himself fascinated by Otto's daughter Flora, his own niece, who is now a teenager and, for the first time since Edmund last saw her, sexually mature.
 After the service Isabel, Otto's apparently neurotic wife, attempts to involve Edmund in her small and frustrated life.
 He at first refuses.
 When Edmund later talks to his self-pitying brother, he detects evidence of a sexual tension between Otto and his apprentice David Levkin.
 Isabel, Otto and Flora all implore Edmund to stay and help them, each for a different reason.
 In each case, Edmund seems at first untempted, reluctant to get involved, and aware of his own impotence against their troubles.
 It is finally Flora who gives Edmund a real reason, or excuse, to stay.
 She confides in him that she is pregnant by another student, and has only him to rely on for assistance.
 One by one, each character in the house manages to enveigle Edmund in a series of confessions, exposés and almost farcical in flagrante delicto discoveries.
 Edmund, though sexually aloof and anodyne now seems, somewhat contradictorily, highly prone to getting involved and seeing himself as an integral part of everyone else's problem, if not the means to a solution.
 He cuts a slightly preposterous and contemptible figure, ever more so as each character, led by David Levkin and Flora, respectively devilish and vituperative, make evident their disgust for him.